Patrick Mahomes II Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Matchup vs. Las Vegas

-- Mahomes averaged 344 passing yards per game in two matchups against the Raiders, 53.5 yards more than his over/under for Sunday.

-- In both of those outings against the Raiders, Mahomes threw multiple TDs.
+- In both of those matchups against the Raiders, Mahomes threw multiple touchdown passes.

-- The Raiders are conceding 220.8 passing yards per game this year, the NFL's fourth-ranked pass defense.
+- The Raiders have the NFL's fourth-ranked pass defense this season, allowing 220.8 yards per game through the air.

-- The Raiders' defense is sixth in the league, allowing 1.5 passing touchdowns per game.
+- The Raiders' defense is sixth in the NFL, giving up 1.5 passing touchdowns per game.

 Recent Performances